Angle: North Korean penthouse, elevator does not move and water does not come out | Reuters

 Kim Jong-un, the general secretary of the Workers’ Party of Korea, is building a series of high-rise apartments in Pyongyang, the capital, and recently completed an 80-story property.

-According to North Korean defectors and other North Koreans, few people would like to live near the top floor of these condominiums because the elevators do not work satisfactorily, electricity and water are inadequate, and there are concerns about the skills of craftsmen.
+According to North Korean defectors and other North Koreans, few people would like to live near the top floor of these condominiums because the elevators do not work satisfactorily, electricity and water are inadequate, and there are concerns regarding the skills of craftsmen.
 That is.

 Jun Shiu, who went into exile in South Korea in 2017, said, “In North Korea, poor people, not rich people, live in penthouses because elevators often do not work properly and water pressure is low, so water cannot be supplied.” ..